filiperomero2/ViralUnity/README.md

-# ViralUnit
+# ViralUnity

-ViralUnit is a tool to perform quality control and viral genome reference assembly from Illumina paired end reads.
+ViralUnity is a tool to perform quality control and viral genome reference assembly from Illumina paired end reads.
 While other pipelines have been developed for this purpose, we believe ViralUnit has a unique combination of efficiency, scalability and ease of use.

 ## Installation